Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

 \subsection{\textsc{Acknowledgement}}

-B.S. deeply thanks Shun-Jen Cheng and Toshiyuki Tanisaki for their stimulating and helpful discussions, and deeply thanks Institute of Mathematics at Academia Sinica for hospitality during his visit in the winter of 2018 when this work was partially done there.
+B.S. is deeply indebted to Shun-Jen Cheng and Toshiyuki Tanisaki for stimulating and helpful discussions, and to the Institute of Mathematics at Academia Sinica for their hospitality during his visit in the winter of 2018 when this work was partially done.
+The authors are also thankful to Salvatore Tringali (Hebei Normal University, School of Mathematics) for an attentive reading of the introduction of this paper.